Philip Trusttum: Life and career

-Since the early 1970s Trusttum's work has largely been inspired by everyday life experiences often worked into a semi-abstract form.
+From the early 1970s, Trusttum's work was largely inspired by everyday life experiences often worked into a semi-abstract form.
 His subject matter has ranged from house renovation to tennis, horses to Japanese masks.
 In 1984, Trusttum participated in ANZART at the Edinburgh Arts Festival.
-He has shown in Sydney, New York, and Melbourne, as well as in all New Zealand's main centres.
-In 2000 he became only the second New Zealand artist to be awarded the prestigious Pollock Krasner Foundation grant.
+He exhibited in Sydney, New York, and Melbourne, as well as in all New Zealand's main centres.
+In 2000, he became the second New Zealand artist to be awarded the Pollock Krasner Foundation grant.